snpatel17/BookStoreAPI/README.md

 # BookStoreAPI

-• BookStore API to perform CRUD Operations using
+• BookStore API to perform CRUD Operations

 • Technologies used :- C# and .NET Core,

 • Data Storage :- in-memory entity framework

 • Testing all operations using Postman